meuccibear/sonic-client-web/README.md

 #### What is sonic ?

-> Sonic is a platform that integrates remote control debugging and automated testing of mobile devices, and strives to create a better use experience for global developers and test engineers.
+> ZPUTech is a platform that integrates remote control debugging and automated testing of mobile devices, and strives to create a better use experience for global developers and test engineers.
 >
 >If you want to participate, welcome to join us! 💪
 >